• About

 I think that travel has such a positive impact because it equips children with the knowledge, skills, and attitudes they need to thrive in an increasingly diverse and interconnected world.
 This is the same reason high school and college student exchange programs are so popular.
 Think of this as a junior exchange for the kids!
 Give them a jumpstart.

-Brain and Personality Development:
+Brain and personality development:

 Believe it or not, travel is not just a feast for the eyes but also for the brain.
 More than one recent study has found that experiencing new environments stimulates cognitive development in children.
 From problem-solving while navigating unfamiliar terrain to learning new languages or calculating currency conversions, travel offers countless opportunities for intellectual growth.